Riot Vanguard

 Riot Vanguard is a kernel-level anti-cheat developed by Riot Games.
 Vanguard initially released as the anti-cheat used for Valorant on April 7th, 2020.
 Originally designed for Windows only alongside Valorant, the console edition of Valorant released in June 2024 has an anti-cheat using the same branding, however this anti-cheat functions very differently.
 Vanguard has received much criticism because of its intrusive nature.
 Vanguard was introduced into League of Legends on April 11th, 2024.

-Features

-Client-side defenses

-Riot's anti-cheat solution has client-side protections that actively observe the game for any suspicious behavior.
-These protections are essential in identifying game client modifications or efforts to inject code to alter the game.
-Riot's system operates behind the scenes, actively detecting and preventing cheats like aimbots, wallhacks, and other client-side modifications.
-The system employs methods for identifying normal player behavior against behavior that constitutes cheating.

 Kernel-level anti-cheat

-On top of client-side protections, Riot introduced a kernel-level anti-cheat to target more advanced cheating techniques.
-This method runs at a lower system level, which makes it more difficult for cheats to avoid detection.
+On Windows, Vanguard runs primarily as a kernel-level anti-cheat to target more advanced cheating techniques.
+This method runs at a lower system level than regular programs, which makes it more difficult for cheats to avoid detection.
 Kernel-level monitoring has been questioned because of its potential security risks.

 Critics have stated that providing the anti-cheat system with higher system privileges could be vulnerable since the higher access could be exploited by attackers.
 Riot justifies kernel-level scanning despite such problems by claiming that this is the way that existing cheating practices can be detected.

-Ongoing monitoring and updates

-Vanguard is supported by constant monitoring and continuous updates.
-The anti-cheat team provides patches on a frequent basis to counter new cheating techniques.
-For example, the Winter 2021 update for Valorant included enhanced anti-cheat capabilities, adding detection and blocking of previously undetectable cheats.
-Riot's approach emphasizes proactive initiatives, with constant updates to stay ahead of cheaters and reduce the impact of cheating on the game.
-In a workshop on anti-cheat systems in 2024, Collins et al. discussed Riot's system as a potential means of balancing the demands of cheat prevention and player experience.
-Through its combination of traditional client-side protection techniques and more recent kernel-level approaches, Riot attempts to provide a secure game environment that reduces the impact of cheaters without ever compromising game performance or security.
+Vanguard On-Demand

+Vanguard On-Demand, released June 24th, 2026, is an update which makes Vanguard only run when a game is open, and close afterwards.
+However, this is only possible with the following security requirements, collectively known as Vanguard Pre-Check requirements, enabled: